-For Rural Collector Roads and Urban Access (secondary) Roads, the road will continue to have the same surface type as currently exists unless an upgrade is included in the 10 year capital works program.
+For Rural Collector Roads and Urban Access (secondary) Roads, the road will continue to have the same surface type as currently exists unless an upgrade is included in the 5-year capital works program.

-The standard of many existing roads differs from the 'Target Construction Standard" shown in this hierarchy.
-Details of the existing standards are recorded in Council's Asset Management System (Moloney Asset Management System / Asset Asyst).
+The standard of many existing roads differs from the 'Target Construction Standard' shown in this hierarchy.
+Details of the existing standards are recorded in the Council's Asset Management System (AssetFinda).